WeTransfer/format_parser/README.md

 ### FLAC
 - atc_fixture_vbr.flac is a converted version of the MP3 with the same name
 - c_11k16btipcm.flac is a converted version of the WAV with the same name

+### M4A
+- fixture.m4a was created by one of the project maintainers and is MIT licensed